top of page

 We see that Tobias succeeds not by adhering to the sanitary control of variables his sheepish colleagues demand, but by injecting raw myth directly into physics.
 When he speaks to the molecular smudge and motivates the goo with the legend of the Cainite space-ark, he treats subatomic matter as a conscious entity responsive to storytelling.
 Willard Van Orman Quine would have found this ridiculous and entirely unwarranted by his web of belief, unsupported by the empirical impingements on his sensorium.
 But he would not have seen it as a mistake of a fundamentally different kind from his own posits.
 It would have struck him as bad science, not as something outside science altogether.

 By refusing to demarcate between the hard reality of ballistics and the soft reality of destiny (such things are a matter of degree), Tobias makes his experimental gamble.
 He wants to show that myth is not different in kind from science, but rather a function of the universe that can, under certain pressures, be operationalized.
-To burrow in here, the experiment works precisely because Lamb ignores the boundary between the objective laws of motion and the subjective power of belief.
-And that boundary is exactly what the demarcation problem tries to enforce.
+Science is myth, Lafferty said:

 What is subjective belief, after all?
 To the person who believes in the demarcation problem, the answer is simple.
 When a belief is true, it is fact or science.
 When it is false, it is mere opinion.
 Subjective belief, on this view, is whatever the demarcation problem attempts to wall off as categorically distinct from science.
+Myth as falsehood.

 Is this an epistemological loophole?
 If so, it is a fun one, especially in a story that is built out of loopholes.
 The largest loophole in the story is biblical.
 It is the claim that the descendants of Cain survived the Flood without contradicting what the Bible says about all living things on earth dying.
 Jabal, Jubal, and Tubal-Cain were not on earth.
 They were in their metal space-ark.
 And surely we can demarcate the boundary between space and the earth.
 Let us call that atmospheric science.

 Of course, by real-world pragmatic standards, the story cheats.
-How improbable.
+How improbable, that goo.
 To return to Quine, on one hand, Quine said there was no reason in principle that one might not reject the law of the excluded middle.
-On the other, Quine chose the Greek gods because he he had a point to make: he did think that the gods of Homer were worth retaining as posits because within science-activitiy they do little real work.
-You cannot instrumentalize them the way you can ideas about electrons, as it were.
-You cannot do much with them in the laboratory.
+That is bold but paraconsistent logic makes a case of it.
+On the other, Quine waved away the Olympians because he had a Humean point to make: he did not think that the gods of Homer were worth retaining as posits because within science-activity they do little work.
+You cannot “instrumentalize” Zeus or Aphrodite the way you can ideas about electrons, as it were.
+You cannot do much with those two in the laboratory.
 This is, in the end, a utility argument.
-So what does Lafferty do in response?
-He mocks the utility of demarcation by imagining a pseudoscience that produces results that matter.
-I say pseudoscience deliberately because rejecting the demarcation problem does not mean one cannot use the term.
-It only means recognizing that it is an insult, not a special epistemological category.
-It is saying you don't get to the lab beyond the doggone scientific door.
-Pseudoscience is goatish, and goatish is an insult.
-It is not for nothing that Tobias’s last name is Lamb.